Complete Intersections with S^1-action: -actions on low dimensional complete intersections

-\begin{remark} For a simply-connected $6$-manifold satisfying the cohomological assumptions in Theorem~\ref{maintechnicaltheorem} there are, by surgery theory, infinitely many pairwise non-diffeomorphic smooth manifolds inside its homotopy type with nonpositive first Pontrjagin class (i.e. $p_1=\rho \cdot x^2$ with $\rho \leq 0$).
-By Theorem~\ref{maintechnicaltheorem} none of these admit a non-trivial smooth $S^1$-action. \end{remark}
+\begin{remark} For a $6$-dimensional manifold satisfying the cohomological assumptions in Theorem~\ref{maintechnicaltheorem} there are, by surgery theory, infinitely many pairwise non-diffeomorphic smooth manifolds inside its homotopy type with nonpositive first Pontrjagin class (i.e. $p_1=\rho \cdot x^2$ with $\rho \leq 0$).
+By Theorem~\ref{maintechnicaltheorem} none of these admit a smooth non-trivial $S^1$-action. \end{remark}

-\begin{remark} Using methods of this paper one can show that in the presence of a smooth non-trivial $S^1$-action the only possible values for the first Pontrjagin class are $x^2$ and $4\cdot x^2$.
-We hope to report on this and applications to the classification of $6$-manifolds with $S^1$-symmetry at some other occasion. \end{remark}